lemiffe/lemiffe.com/_posts/2010-01-05-review-the-falls-by-ian-rankin.markdown

 One thing I thought was a bit bothersome was the fact that from 3/4 of the book, till about 30 pages before the end, the pace seemed to slow down a lot.
 Everything seemed to stagnate, and the characters didn't seem quite well to know what they were doing, or seemed to be getting nowhere.
 Considering this is a crime novel, a large book, and written by a respectable author, I find it amusing to see this kind of problem.
 However, it was just a small one in the whole picture.

-I would rate the book 3.5/5 in a general scale.
+I would rate the book 3.5 out of 5